Comprehensive Guide to Residential Strata Insurance in QLD

 Who arranges residential strata insurance in QLD?

-It is generally arranged by the Body Corporate on behalf of the strata schemes.
+The Body Corporate generally arranges it on behalf of the strata schemes.

 Are all events automatically covered?